Parappur: Economy

 The movement of many migrant workers from the village to the GCC states continues to the present day, although in smaller numbers after the 2008 international financial crisis began to affect the GCC region.

 Transportation

 Parappur village connects to other parts of India through Kottakkal town.
-National highway No.66 passes through Tanur and the northern stretch connects to Goa and Mumbai.
+National highway No.66 passes through Kottakkal and the northern stretch connects to Goa and Mumbai.
 The southern stretch connects to Cochin and Trivandrum.
 State Highway No.28 starts from Nilambur and connects to Ooty, Mysore and Bangalore through Highways.12,29 and 181.
 National Highway No.966 connects to Palakkad and Coimbatore.
 The nearest airport is at Kozhikode.
 The nearest major railway station is at Tirur.

 Educational Institutes

 Parappur village has some of the popular educational institutes in the locality such as, IU Higher secondary school, IU Arts college and many Upper and Lower primary schools.